narendravaghela/cakephp-mailgun/README.md

 ## Versions
 This plugin has several releases.
 Please use the appropriate version by downloading a tag, or checking out the correct branch.

+ - `5.x` are compatible with CakePHP 4.0.x and greater.
+It is now under active development.
  - `4.x` are compatible with CakePHP 3.7.x and greater.
 It is now under active development.
  - `3.x` are compatible with CakePHP 3.7.x and greater.
 Only bug fixes will be applied to this.
  - `1.x` are compatible with older CakePHP 3 releases.
 Only bug fixes will be applied to this.